Market Square, Providence, Rhode Island: RISD

 Market House was acquired by Rhode Island School of Design (RISD) in 1948; Market Square is currently surrounded by the school's urban campus.

 In 2016 Market Square was the site of a student organized protest 'Not Your Token' decrying racism and elitism on campus.
 Student organizers from Black Artists and Designers, created a list of mandates, which included increased hiring and retainment of faculty of color, faculty trainings and curricular changes.
 Protestors also demanded a memorial be erected in Market Square, acknowledging the site's purported associations with slavery and honoring victims of slavery in Rhode Island.

+In September 2023, a bronze sculpture of Providence artist Edward Mitchell Bannister by local sculptor Gage Prentiss was unveiled in Market Square.
+Bannister is depicted as life size, sitting on a bench.